Chapter 19. INFORMATION_SCHEMA Tables

 FROM INFORMATION_SCHEMA.SCHEMATA

-[WHERE SCHEMA_NAME LIKE 'wild']
+[WHERE SCHEMA_NAME LIKE 'wild

 SHOW DATABASES

-[LIKE 'wild']
+[LIKE 'wild

 19.2.
-The INFORMATION_SCHEMA TABLES Table
+The INFORMATION_SCHEMA TABLES

-The TABLES table provides information
+table provides information

 about tables in databases.